Periodic homogenisation for two dimensional generalised parabolic Anderson model: Overview of the strategy

-The first term above can be split into two components: the first component of the form $\Phi_\eps$ multiplied with a $\cC^{1-}$ function, and the second component being a small $\cC^{0+}$ function.
-The second component has sufficient regularity to multiply with $\fF_\eps$, while the rough part of the first component is explicit and hence its product with $\fF_\eps$ can again be handled by hand.
+The first term above can be further decomposed into the sum $\Phi_\eps \tilde{v}_\eps + \tilde{w}_\eps$ for some $\tilde{v}_\eps \in \cC^{1-}$ and $\tilde{w}_\eps$ with a small-in-$\eps$ positive H\"older norm. $\tilde{w}_\eps$ has sufficient regularity to multiply with $\fF_\eps$.
+The rough part of the first component is the explicit deterministic function $\Phi_\eps$, and its product with $\fF_\eps$ can be handled by hand.
 The same is true for the second term above, whose rough part $\nabla \iI_\eps (\div a_\eps)$ is also explicit.
 This allows us to close the loop and solve the fixed point equation uniformly in $\eps$.
-The convergence to the right homogenised limit requires further exploration on subtle cancellations from the oscillations, and also the divergence-free structure of $a_\eps \Phi_\eps$.
+The convergence to the right homogenised limit requires further exploration on subtle cancellations from the oscillations and the divergence-free structure of $a_\eps \Phi_\eps$.

 The above discussions suggest that $\nabla u_\eps^{\#}$ should have the structure